 Which Irish Athletes Have Qualified For The 2024 Olympic Games So Far?

-Here are the female Irish athletes who have qualified for the 2024 Paris Games so far:
+Here's a breakdown of all the female Irish athletes who have qualified so far:

 Athletics